A boat ride 250 meters underground through Diros Caves

 I can’t describe the beauty.
 The photos do not justice, but I will share them anyway.

-Now at this point we are 250 metres under the earth.
+Now at this point, we are 250 meters under the earth.
 The ride is for about 1/2 to 3/4 of an hour.
 It is no place for anyone with a phobia.

 What amazes me is you can see the bottom of the cave floor in some places.
 The water is salty and clear.
 It is so, so blue here.

 As we near the end of the caves, the rocks appear and limestone walls replace what were quartz in some places.